 International Students: Visas and More

-If you live overseas and are considering sending your child to a boarding school in the United States, consider the following five admissions tips for international students.
+If you live overseas and are not an American citizen, and are considering sending your child to a boarding school in the United States, your child will need a student visa to enter the United States.

 The I-20 Form